mskim/rlayout/README.md

 			- glossary
 		- put templates under rubymotion app/resouces/

+2016 9 26
+	- rakefile for book, rakefile for chapters, rake update
+	- manual adjustment
+		- </br> for manual adjusting space_before and space after
+		- </page> for manual adjusting space_before and space after
+		- \n for manual new line
+		- <<text><color>>

+	- implement box, underline token
+	- fix text_color for Paragraph
+	- style_run
+	A problem: There are many cases where we have mixed styles in a paragraph.
+Text could be separated by \t
+	And for each segment style_run is used to address this. defined in styles, it is a run

-2015 9 25
+2016 9 25
+	- implement ruby and reverse ruby RubyToken

 	- Paragraph fill_color
 		all line_fill_color = "Clear"
 		all tokne_fill_color = "Clear"
 		make token colors as "clear", make line fill_as
 	- space_before, space_after in layout_lines

-	- style_run
-	A problem: There are many cases where we have mixed styles in a paragraph.
-Text could be separated by \t
-	And for each segment style_run is used to address this. defined in styles, it is a run

 2016 9 24
 	in document template load current_style with options[:current_style]